 The best hearing aids for tinnitus masking

-Tinnitus is a common symptom of hearing loss.
+Tinnitus is a common symptom of hearing loss, though it can have many other causes.
 While you might not notice it until you’ve returned to a calm environment, noise can fuel the ringing in your ears.
 That’s how tinnitus not only makes it harder for you to follow conversations, but also prevents you from staying focused or achieving restful sleep.

 In loud environments, a hearing aid can mute ambient noise, boost your ability to hear speech, and tame your tinnitus.
 When you’re back to the “raging” quiet, covering up the phantom noise using a tinnitus masker can bring relief.
 Many hearing aids come with integrated tinnitus masking; some even offer training programs that help you tune out your tinnitus.
 Getting a hearing aid early on is vital in maintaining your hearing and mental health.